 Naturally, there’s a lot of variation in the length and severity of each episode.
 These five market crashes had an average of 57 months between when the decline began and when the market hit its trough, 125 months between when the decline began and when the market reached its previous peak, and a 57.15% decline.
 And in addition to these episodes, there were also 12 other bear markets over the 150-year period.
 Overall, bear markets have occurred roughly every nine years.

 It’s impossible to know how long this particular recovery will take, but these averages make it easier to understand how many times the sky also seemed to be falling over the past nearly 150 years—frequently for longer periods of time—and that the market did always eventually recover its value, and then some.

 This pattern is also present around the world.
 For instance, in Canada, there has been a market decline about once every seven years over the past 64 years.
 The nuances vary—Canada’s average time to recovery is about 34 months—but the overall trend of regular market crashes and subsequent recoveries is similar.

 With Risks Come Rewards for Patient Investors in Equity Markets

 This historical stock market return data provides clear evidence that market crashes aren’t as unique as one might have thought.
-The term “black turkey” is more apt, since they appear every so often—and today’s coronavirus-caused crash is only the most recent example.
+The term ‘black turkey’ is more apt, since they appear every so often—and this year’s coronavirus-caused crash is only the most recent example.